hmcts/ops-runbooks/MailRelay/README.md

 3. Create a new pull request and merge into the master branch once approved
 4. Test access and connectivity as described in the section below [Testing Mailrelay](#testing-mailrelay)

-### What is Mailrelay and What is it used for?
+### What is Mailrelay and what is it used for?

 Exim Mail Relay is a Mail Transfer Agent, its main purpose is to receive emails from a Mail User Agent (MUA) and relay the email to other MTAs or a Mail Delivery Agent .

 1. Mailrelay AKS deployment

 An Exim Mailrelay container is built via Docker and stored in the ACR Azure image repository.
 It's based on the featherweight image Alpine as defined in the git repo [Docker Exim Relay Image](https://github.com/hmcts/exim-relay) and is built via an Azure DevOps pipeline.

 Exim Mailrelay is currently deployed on AKS in SS-dev-00 / SS-dev-01 / SS-prod-00 / SS-prod-01 as two replicas.
 It is monitored using Prometheus and Grafana.
 Alerts are sent to the following Slack channel #prometheus-alerting-prod , #prometheus-alerts, #prometheus-critical.